dalibo/ldap2pg/docs/config.md

 -  role: alice
 ```

 Yep.
-This is enough for `ldap2pg`!
+This is enough for `ldap2pg` !
 It's just a list with a single static
 mapping.
 It tells `ldap2pg` to ensure the role `alice` is defined with `CREATE
 USER` defaults in the cluster.
 For the sake of simplicity, we'll use only static
 mapping in this section to explain the various structures of sync map.

 Unlike roles, ACL are not cluster wide.
-Actually, Postgres allow you to define
+Actually, Postgres allows you to define
 ACL per columns in a table in a schema in a database. `ldap2pg` deal is to ease
 to scope ACL up to schema.
 Deeper distinction is left to the user.

 You can group mapping per database and per schema in the synchronization map,
 using simple dictionnary.
-This avoid you to repeat `database` and `schema` key
+This avoids you to repeat `database` and `schema` key
 in grant rules.

 For example, here is the way to grant `connect` ACL to one database named